-Figure 4.27: Length of Storm System Infrastructure Material by Age (Km)
+Figure 4.28: Stormwater System Infrastructure Material (%)

-Figure 4.29: Storm System Infrastructure Diameter (Km)
+Figure 4.29: Stormwater System Infrastructure Diameter (Km)

-4.4.2 Centerline Culverts Inventory Overview
+4.4.2 Centerline and Entrance Culverts Inventory Overview

-The City of Temiskaming Shores has approximately 7.7 km of centerline culverts piping and 1 Storm Water Management System located within its infrastructure portfolio.
-The current average pipe age is 40.6 years.
+The City of Temiskaming Shores has approximately 7.7 km of centerline culverts, 9.4 km of entrance culverts piping and 1 Storm Water Management System located within its infrastructure portfolio.
+The current average pipe age is 40 years.
 The age distribution of storm sewer infrastructure installation years is shown in Figure 4.30 and Figure 4.31.

 Note: that the average age of centerline culverts was based on staff knowledge and remains inaccurate, due to a lack of data.
+The age for entrance culverts isn't calculated.